Review | Phoebe Bridgers - Punisher

 When you don't know what you're talking about

 The final stretch from the pure country twang and lyrical devotion of "Graceland Too" to the apocalyptic folk-rock of closer "I Know the End" raises this album to a new level.
 The latter track is the closest Bridgers has ever come to prog-rock, with multiple sections that increase in lyrical and instrumental intensity, moving from straightforward folk to a dramatic, chaotic crescendo of blasting horns and crashing drums that sounds like the sky is falling in.
-The dreamlike dislocation of the first section calls back to "Moon Song" - "and when I call, you come home / a bird in teeth" - before the quiet vocal desperation of "I know, I know, I know" gives way to a rising sense of urgency that moves from triumphant declarations of "the end is near" to its terrifying arrival.
+The dreamlike dislocation of the first section calls back to "Moon Song" - "and when I call, you come home / a bird in your teeth" - before the quiet vocal desperation of "I know, I know, I know" gives way to a rising sense of urgency that moves from triumphant declarations of "the end is near" to its terrifying arrival.
 The sound of Bridgers literally gasping for air as if adrift in space is as visceral a vocal performance as any that she has displayed, and is a striking and brave end to the album.

 Phoebe Bridgers' smart songwriting and exquisite vocal and instrumental abilities produced one of the best albums of 2017, and have now given us one of the best of 2020.
 Punisher is a fantastic collection of songs that expertly defines the feeling of being caught somewhere between youth and adulthood, of fearing an impending future while still trying to make sense of a fading past.
 As someone born mere months after Bridgers, it strikes a loud chord.
 To steal a lyric from “Chinese Satellite” - I wish I wrote it, but I didn’t.